 The entire surroundings of Hillcrest Farm is delightful.
 The farm is so clean and well kept.
 The barns are just picturesque.
 The alpacas are adorable and beautiful at the same time!
 John and Judy are workhorses to say the least.
 It’s amazing what they are both capable of doing on a daily basis.
-Oh and Judy works a full time job as a nurse for all of these years.
+Oh and Judy worked a full time job as a nurse for all of these years.
 She recently retired in December.
 They are something else, both of them.
 I admire each one.
 They love each alpaca so much and care deeply for them.
 The love they have shown these beautiful creatures shows by the sweetness the alpacas show me when I am inside their fences.
 They crack me up as they run towards me and keep inching closer and closer to my camera lens until they touch it with the tip of their nose as I am trying to get their pictures.
 Then I have to wipe the lens off!
 It’s so much fun and just makes my day and year, when I get the pleasure of visiting John & Judy!
 I have to tear myself away after I have stayed for hours!
 You can see why I feel so at home here!
 Thank you John and Judy for loving the girls and I so much over the years.
 I am so proud of you.
 I love you both!

 Who knew that alpacas were so photogenic OR that they knew how to photo bomb!!